kubernetes/enhancements/keps/sig-network/2086-service-internal-traffic-policy/README.md

 * **What happens if we reenable the feature if it was previously rolled back?**

-New Services should be able to set the `internalTrafficPolicy` field.
+New Services should be able to set the `trafficPolicy` field.
 Existing Services that have the field set already should not be impacted.

 * **Are there any tests for feature enablement/disablement?**

-There will be unit tests to verify that apiserver will drop the field when the `ServiceInternalTrafficPolicy` feature gate is disabled.
+There will be unit tests to verify that apiserver will drop the field when the `ServiceTrafficPolicy` feature gate is disabled.

 ### Rollout, Upgrade and Rollback Planning